superluminar-io/terraform-workshop/2-modules/README.md

 ## Next

-The [next lab](../3-composition/) covers a very important topic: Instead of just deploying the stack once, we want to deploy the stack for multiple environments.
-Imagine, we want to have a staging and production environment, probably with slightly different configurations.
+The [next lab](../3-composition/) covers a very important topic: Instead of just deploying the stack once, we want to deploy the stack for multiple environments (e.g. staging and prod).
+Along the way, we discuss module composition and code splitting.